t-o-k/Useful-POV-Ray-macros/README.md

 Creates a transformation from the transformation inherent in the transform function TransformFn().

+## TransformFunctionFromTransform(Transform)

+Creates a transform function from the transformation Transform.

 ## VectorsFromTransformFunction(TransformFn, vX, vY, vZ, pT)

 Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the transform function TransformFn().